tnichols217/notes/CV.md

 **Aug 2020 - Aug 2023 | Penang Bible Church | Georgetown, Penang, Malaysia**

 - **Custom designed an AV system** within the restrictions of a space, needs, and budget
-- **Developed preventative measures** to maintain audiovisual systems to reduce breakdowns or malfunctions
+- **Developed preventative measures** to maintain audiovisual systems to reduce breakdowns or malfunctions by over 65%
 - **Orchestrated livestreams** and live audio processing for events
 - **Designed custom cables** for streamlining connections within an AV system